 - Verify the OpticStudio release you want to use is compatible with your license type.
 Not all versions of OpticStudio / Zemax work with all license types.
 Please consult the chart below before installing.

 - Download the software.
 Now that you know which release is eligible and compatible with your license, you can acquire the software.
 Both the current and available previous versions of the software are available on the OpticStudio downloads page.

-Tip: Backup the OpticStudio installation file in case you need to reinstall in the future.
-As per Zemax's Legacy Version support policy, Zemax offers download access to previous releases for 2 years.
+Tip: Backup the OpticStudio installation file after downloading in case you need to reinstall in the future.
+As per Zemax's Legacy Version support policy, Zemax offers downloads for previous releases up to 2 years old.
 After that, they are phased out and no longer available.

 Make sure you have administrative privileges to install.
 Double click the OpticStudio installer file.
 An Setup Wizard will then open, guiding you through the installation.

 Click Next to continue.
 The End User License Agreement screen will then appear.
 Read over the terms of the license agreement.
 If you agree with the terms, click the I accept the agreement radio button and then click Next to continue.

 You will then see a screen reminding you to close any open instances of OpticStudio or the manual.
 After doing this, press Next to proceed.

 You will then be prompted for the installation location.
 By default, OpticStudio will install to C:\Program Files\Zemax OpticStudio, but you can specify the location or folder name of your choice.
 Click Next to proceed.